oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-task-sycl/README.md

 # TBB-Task-Sycl Sample
-This sample illustrates how 2 TBB tasks can execute similar computational kernels with one task executing SYCL code and another one the TBB code.
+This sample illustrates how two TBB tasks can execute similar computational kernels, with one task executing the SYCL code and the other task executing the TBB code.
 This tbb-task-sycl sample code is implemented using C++ and SYCL language for CPU and GPU.
 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04; Windows 10